-4. Of Clergy Celebrating or Officiating in a Diocese not Their Own
+3. Of Clergy Celebrating or Officiating in a Diocese not Their Own

 - a.
 Clergy of this Diocese Celebrating or Officiating Outside the Diocese of Dallas.

-Although not required by Canon, it is the policy of the Bishop that Clergy of this

-Diocese invited to celebrate, officiate, or preach in another Diocese obtain the permission of the Bishop of that Diocese before proceeding to do so.
+Although not required by Canon, it is the policy of the Bishop that Clergy of this Diocese invited to celebrate, officiate, or preach in another Diocese obtain the permission of the Bishop of that Diocese before proceeding to do so.
 Clergy so invited need not obtain the permission of the Bishop of Dallas to do so. - b.
 Clergy of other Dioceses invited to Celebrate or Officiate at Services in the Diocese of Dallas.
 It is the policy of the Bishop of Dallas to provide a hospitable welcome to other Bishops or Presbyters of the Episcopal Church to participate in the services of the congregations of this Diocese. - c.
 Presbyters invited by the Rector or Vicar of a congregation need not obtain permission of the Bishop of Dallas to celebrate, officiate or preach at a congregation of this Diocese.
 However, the Rector or Vicar is expected to write to the Bishop informing him of the invitation and occasion. - d.
 Bishops invited to celebrate, officiate or preach within this Diocese must obtain permission of the Bishop of Dallas before being invited to participate in services.
 This is a requirement of TEC Title III, Canon 12, Sec 3(e) of the Canons of the Episcopal Church.
 The inviting Rector or Vicar must request permission of the Bishop of Dallas in writing prior to extending the invitation, and the Bishop's permission will be sent in writing to the invited Bishop. - e.
 Ordained members of the Clergy not canonically resident in the Diocese of Dallas may not serve in any congregation of this Diocese for an extended period (longer than 60 days) without the written permission of the Bishop of the Diocese.
-Requests for this permission should be directed to the Canon to the Ordinary, and consultation with him about the reasons for this request is a prerequisite for consideration of the request.
+Requests for this permission should be directed to the Canon to the Ordinary, and consultation with him about the reasons for this request is a prerequisite for consideration of the request. - f.
+Ordained clergy not in communion with this church may preach with the Bishop's permission but may not preside at sacramental services, although they may assist similar to the laity.

-5. Letters Dimissory
+4. Letters Dimissory

 - a.
-When members of the clergy accept a call to and relocate in a new diocese, Letters Dimissory should be requested to be sent to the Diocesan Bishop immediately after taking up residence and being received by the Bishop of the new diocese. - b.
-Letters Dimissory for members of the clergy accepting a call as a rector or vicar and relocating in this Diocese are accepted immediately. - c.
+When members of the clergy accept a call to and relocate in a new diocese, Letters Dimissory should be requested to be sent immediately after taking up residence and being received by the Bishop of the new diocese. - b.
+Letters Dimissory for members of the clergy accepting a call as a rector or vicar and relocating in this Diocese are accepted immediately.

+- c.
 Members of the clergy accepting a call as full-time assistants or associates in and relocating to this Diocese must wait one full year before their Letters Dimissory can be accepted.
 They should apply for a license from the Diocesan Bishop. - d.
 Retired and non-parochial clergy will remain canonically resident in the diocese from which they come. - e.
 The issuance and acceptance of Letters Dimissory may be delayed by the Bishop for cause. - f.
-Letters Dimissory will only be accepted for those who are called into the diocese to serve a full time cure.
+Letters Dimissory will only be accepted for those who are called into the diocese to serve a full-time cure.

-6. Vacation Policy
+5. Vacation Policy

 Clergy are entitled to one month of vacation for every calendar year's work and ministry.
 It is to be taken in consultation with the vestry.
-Should a priest leave his/her cure before completing a calendar year, he/she may expect only part of the vacation in proportion to the time served.
+Should a priest leave or begin his/her cure before completing a calendar year, he/she may expect only part of the vacation in proportion to the time served.

-7. Reports
+6. Reports